kyma-project/busola/docs/extensibility/README.md

 ## Built-in extensions

-While extensions can be provided by the users, Busola itself also uses extensibility mechanism to create some of the default views.
-Those default extensions are always present, even if `EXTENSIBILITY` feature is disabled.
+While the users can provide extensions, Busola also uses the extensibility mechanism to create some of the default views.
+Those default extensions are always present, even if the `EXTENSIBILITY` feature is disabled.

 ### Embedding an extension in Busola